Ragging: In India

-Several highly reputed Indian colleges, especially medical ones have a history of ragging.
+Several highly reputed Indian colleges, especially medical ones, have a history of ragging.
 Sometimes it is even considered to be a college tradition.
 It has become increasingly unpopular due to several complaints of serious injury to the victims and stringent laws pertaining to ragging.
-At the national level, ragging is currently defined as: "Any act of physical or mental abuse (including bullying and exclusion) targeted at another student (fresher or otherwise) on the ground of colour, race, religion, caste, ethnicity, gender (including transgender), sexual orientation, appearance, nationality, regional origins, linguistic identity, place of birth, place of residence or economic background."
+At the national level, ragging is currently defined as: "Any act of physical or mental abuse (including bullying and exclusion) targeted at another student (fresher or otherwise) on the ground of colour, race, religion, caste, ethnicity, gender, appearance, nationality, regional origins, linguistic identity, place of birth, place of residence or economic background."

 Following Supreme Court orders, a National Anti-Ragging Helpline was launched by the Indian government.

-A high-level committee in 2009, which probed the death of Aman Kachroo, revealed that alcohol was the main reason leading to serious forms of ragging and violence in the campus.

 A report from 2007 highlights 42 instances of physical injury, and reports on ten deaths purportedly the result of ragging.
-Ragging has reportedly caused at least 30 deaths in the last seven years.
-In 2007, approximately seven ragging deaths were reported.
-In addition, a number of freshmen were severely traumatised to the extent that they were admitted to mental institutions.

 Ragging in India commonly involves serious abuses and clear violations of human rights.
 Often media reports and others unearth that it goes on, in many institutions, in the infamous Abu Ghraib style, and on innocent victims.

 However, the Anti-Ragging NGO Society Against Violence in Education (SAVE) has supported that ragging is also widely and dangerously prevalent in engineering and other institutions, mainly in the hostels.